PROPOSED Web & Networks Interest Group Charter

 - Multipath, multi-carrier, multi-connectivity handling;

-- Exposure of specialized services such as DiffServ, 5G Slices, and Edge Computing, including load balancing computing between edge devices and the cloud, particularly in latency-sensitive applications like Machine Learning inference.
+- Exposure of specialized services such as DiffServ, 5G Slices, WebTransport and Edge Computing, including load balancing computing between client devices, edge and cloud, particularly in latency-sensitive applications like Machine Learning inference and Cloud Gaming.

 The tasks that the Interest Group will undertake include:

-- Identify opportunities for network and application collaborations that seem likely good candidates for adoption, analyse them in relation to existing standardization efforts, and, when relevant, build the case for additional or prioritized standardization.
+- Identify opportunities for network and application collaborations that seem like good candidates for adoption, analyse them in relation to existing standardization efforts, and, when relevant, build the case for additional and/or prioritized standardization.

 - Liaise and coordinate with relevant networking standards organizations (esp.
-3GPP, IETF) to track their activities and provide them with relevant use cases and requirements from web applications.
+ETSI, 3GPP, IETF, etc) to track their activities and provide them with relevant use cases and requirements from web applications.

 - Share the latest developments in networking standardization bodies, comprised of telecommunication network system vendors and network operators, with the ecosystem of web browsers and web application developers.